melmatis/CEDARS/README.md

 *cedars__download* is a python function to get CEDARS claims data from the web.To use the *cedars__download* function:

-## Step 1: Ensure you have these installed to run the python function:
+## Step 1: Install the packages to run the python function:

 `pip install requests`